JuanHasbunZem/SpaceCalcDemo/README.md

 * Javascript
 * Bootstrap
 * CSS
+* Node.js
+* Jest
+* Web Pack

 ## Description

 Using a barebones UI, the user will input an age.
 From there the code will then take that age, and create an object that will convert that age to a year (rounded up) for Earth, Mercury, Venus, Mars and Jupiter.
-A 2nd object is created and takes a predefined Earth life average and converts it for the other planets.
-This average is then compared to the users inputted age (based on planet) and determines how many years are left to the user on each planet (with a loop that determines if you should be dead, if so by how many years).
+A 2nd object is created and takes a predefined Earth life average (78) and converts it for the other planets.
 This is all then appended to the UI.

 ## Setup/Installation Requirements